Samuel Sewall: Biography

 Sewall entered local politics and was elevated to the position of assistant magistrate in the judiciary.
 In 1692 he was one of the nine judges appointed to the court of Oyer and Terminer in Salem, charged with trying those from Salem Town and elsewhere who were accused of witchcraft.
 His diary recounts many of the more famous episodes of the trials, such as the agonizing death under torture of Giles Corey, and reflects the growing public unease about the guilt of many of the accused.
 Sewall's brother Stephen had meanwhile opened up his home to one of the initially afflicted children, Betty Parris, daughter of Salem Village's minister Samuel Parris, and shortly afterward Betty's "afflictions" appear to have subsided.

 Sewall was perhaps most remarkable among the justices involved in the trials in that he later regretted his role, going so far as to call for a public day of prayer, fasting, and reparations.
 Following the dissolution of the court, the Sewall family was blighted by what Sewall thought to be punishments from God.
 In the five years after the trials, two of Sewall's daughters and Hannah's mother died, and Hannah gave birth to a stillborn child.
 What convinced Sewall of his need for public repentance was a recitation of Matthew 12:7, "If ye had known what this meaneth, I will have mercy and not sacrifice, ye would not have condemned the guiltless".
 Not only had Sewall's home life been shaken, but in the years after the trials, the people of Massachusetts came to see them as the culmination of a generation-long series of setbacks and ordeals, notably the Navigation Acts, the declaration of the New England Dominion, and King Philip's War.
 He saw this as a sign not that witchcraft did not exist, but that he had ruled on insubstantial evidence.
 He records in his diary that on 14 January 1697, he stood up in the meeting house he attended while his minister read out his confession of guilt.

 In 1693 Sewall was appointed an associate justice of the Superior Court of Judicature, the province's high court, by Governor Sir William Phips.

+In May 1712, Sewall laid the cornerstone of today's Old State House in Boston.
+He also carved his initials and date into the stone.

-In 1717, he was appointed its chief justice by Governor Samuel Shute.
+In 1717, Sewall was appointed Superior Court of Judicature's chief justice by Governor Samuel Shute.